Jouleverse/audit/README.md

 - auto detect if I am the audit node
 - put it to github repo audit/, open for anyone to audit

+0.2.2 evan.j
+- add enode infos for all nodes, and automatically addPeer if not seeing it.